grahamplata/hugo/content/posts/wookies/index.md

 ## Overview

-Wookies In The Woods is an annual gathering of VW R32 and Golf R owners centered around US-129 aka "Tail of the Dragon".
+Wookies in the Woods is an annual gathering of VW R32 and Golf R owners centered around US 129, aka "Tail of the Dragon".
 The route covers 318 curves in eleven miles, making it one of the most well-known driving roads in the country for motorcycles and sports cars alike.
 The event is community-organized and draws attendees from across the US.

 ## The Drive